FedML-AI/doc.fedml.ai/docs/deploy/quickstart.md

 ![ModelDetails.png](pics%2Fpage1%2FModelDetails.png)

-You may also interact with the model by clicking the `Playground` tab (This requires you to log in to the TensorOpera AI Cloud).
+You may also interact with the model by clicking the `Playground` tab (This requires you to log in to the TensorOpera AI Platform).

 ![ModelPlayground.png](pics%2Fpage1%2FModelPlayground.png)